MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-31-Contract-Cost-Principles-Procedures/subpart-31.2-Contracts-Commercial-Organizations/section-31.205-6.md

 (3) Payments made in the event of employment with a replacement contractor where continuity of employment with credit for prior length of service is preserved under substantially equal conditions of employment, or continued employment by the contractor at another facility, subsidiary, affiliate, or parent company of the contractor are not severance pay and are unallowable.

 (4) Actual normal turnover severance payments shall be allocated to all work performed in the contractor's plant.
-However, if the contractor uses the accrual method to account for normal turnover severance payments, that method will be acceptable if the amount of the accrual is -
+However, if the contractor uses the accrual method to account for normal turnover severance payments, that method will be acceptable if the amount of the accrual is—

 (i) Reasonable in light of payments actually made for normal severances over a representative past period; and